 I just read this very interesting article from MIT Sloan: How Leading Organizations Are Getting The Most Value from IT.

-My immediate takeaways align with our strategy (warning for confirmation bias) to provide a business low-code platform that lets our customers transform their businesses with maximum ability to handle the "unknown, unknowns."
+My immediate takeaways align with our strategy (warning for confirmation bias) to provide a business low-code platform to let our customers transform their businesses with maximum ability to handle the "unknown, unknowns."

 Instead of letting your legacy systems become a hinder to your digital transformation, you can liberate the power in them and innovate in a flexible layer on top.